cosmos/cosmos-sdk/client/v2/README.md

 1. Ensure your app's modules implements the `appmodule.AppModule` interface.
 2. (optional) Configure how behave `autocli` command generation, by implementing the `func (am AppModule) AutoCLIOptions() *autocliv1.ModuleOptions` method on the module.
 3. Use the `autocli.AppOptions` struct to specify the modules you defined.
-If you are using `depinject` / app v2, it can automatically create an instance of `autocli.AppOptions` based on your app's configuration.
+If you are using `depinject`, it can automatically create an instance of `autocli.AppOptions` based on your app's configuration.
 4. Use the `EnhanceRootCommand()` method provided by `autocli` to add the CLI commands for the specified modules to your root command.

 :::tip